 - Meets ACU Gold for competitive riding in the UK

-The venting system is good.
-There are enough vents front and back, to create a good airflow through this helmet.
-The shell is lined with Oneals patented Coolmax liner which is designed to draw moisture away from your face and head on warm days.
+Our riders backed the claim of an excellent venting system on the Hexx 5.
+There are enough vents front and back to create a good airflow through this cheap mx helmet.
+The shell liner is O’Neal’s patented CoolMax liner, which is designed to draw moisture away from your face and head on warm days.

 Hexx 5 Features: